TRalston511/Simple-Random-Password-Generator-/README.md

 # Simple-Random-Password-Generator-
-Activity using javascript to program a random password generator
+Activity using javascript to program a random password generator.